dwhieb/documentdb-session/README.md

 `callback(err, session)`

 ### .initialize(cb)
 Normally, `documentdb-session` will check for a DocumentDB database and collection the first time a request to the database is made, and will create them if they do not exist.
-However, if you would like to initialize the database before you start making database calls, you can do so by calling `.initialize()`.
+It will also upload a few stored procedures to the collection.
+If you would like to initialize the database before you start making database calls, you can do so by calling `.initialize()`.
 This is useful if you want your application to check for database configuration errors before attempting to write sessions, and for testing.

-The callback function takes two arguments:
-* `err`: Present if an error occurs during initialization.
-* `db`: Details about the database being used to store session data.
+`callback(err)`

 **Example**